 These tests are illustrated in the examples below:

 - Example #1: ABC, Inc. operated a trade or business in 2020 and previous years.
 As a result of government orders in State X which restricted travel, ABC was required to suspend its operations from March 10, 2020 through April 30, 2020.
-Assuming all other eligibility requirements are met, ABC is eligible for the credit for wages paid during the first and second calendar quarters of 2020.
-Note, however, that only wages paid after March 12, 2020, can qualify for the credit.
+Assuming all other eligibility requirements were met, ABC is eligible for the credit for wages paid during the first and second calendar quarters of 2020.
+Note, however, that only wages paid after March 12, 2020 and through April 30, 2020, can qualify for the credit.
 See Example #2 for the application of the gross receipts test.

 - Example #2: Assume the same facts in Example #1 and that ABC restores its business operations on May 1, 2020 after the state order is lifted.
 For the first calendar quarter, ABC’s gross receipts were 85% of gross receipts received for the first quarter in 2019.
 Gross receipts for the second and third calendar quarters were 45% and 90%, respectively.
 Because gross receipts fell by more than 50% for the first time in the second quarter, ABC met the gross receipts test for the second quarter of 2020.
-However, ABC was already an eligible employer for the second quarter because of the state order.
-Still, meeting the gross receipts test for the second quarter allows ABC to continue to be an eligible employer for the third quarter even though there was no state order during the third quarter.
+ABC was already an eligible employer for the first month of the second quarter because of the state order.
+Still, meeting the gross receipts test for the second quarter allows ABC to continue to be an eligible employer for the entirety of the second quarter and for the third quarter even though there was no state order during the third quarter.
 Since gross receipts increased above the 80% threshold in the third quarter, ABC is not an eligible employer for wages paid after the third quarter.
 As a result, ABC is an eligible employer for the first quarter (partial/full suspension), second quarter (partial/full suspension and gross receipts test), and third quarter (gross receipts test).

-- Example #3: Assume the same facts as Examples #1 and 2 except that the third-quarter gross receipts for 2020 are 60% of the gross receipts received for the third quarter in 2019.
-Since an employer only loses eligibility under the gross receipts test after the quarter in which its gross receipts exceed 80%, ABC is still an eligible employer during the third and fourth quarters.
-Gross receipts do not have to be determined for the fourth quarter, because even if gross receipts exceed 80% of the gross receipts for the fourth quarter, that really only drives the qualification for the subsequent quarter and wages paid in are never qualified wages.
+- Example #3: Assume the same facts as Examples #1 and 2 except that the third-quarter gross receipts for 2020 were 60% of the gross receipts received for the third quarter in 2019.
+Since an employer only loses eligibility under the gross receipts test after the quarter in which its gross receipts exceed 80%, ABC was still an eligible employer during the third and fourth quarters.
+Gross receipts do not have to be determined for the fourth quarter, because even if gross receipts exceeded 80% of the gross receipts for the fourth quarter, that really only drives the qualification for the subsequent quarter and different rules apply in 2021.

 Businesses not eligible for the credit

 The CARES Act created a new Payroll Protection Program to provide loans primarily to businesses with less than 500 employees.
-Employers that receive this new type of loan — regardless of the date of the loan — are not eligible for the employee retention credit.
-However, if an employer that has a PPP loan funded and then repays the loan by May 14, 2020 (or any other in accordance with the safe harbor rules of the SBA) will be treated as if the employer did not receive a PPP loan for the purposes of the employee retention credit.
+Employers that received this new type of loan — regardless of the date of the loan — were originally ineligible for the employee retention credit.
+However, the CAA modified the PPP and ERC programs to remove this prohibition.
+This change is retroactive to the date of the CARES Act, so many employers may be retroactively eligible for the retention credit in 2020.

 Federal, state, and local governments, subdivisions, and agencies are not eligible to claim the credit.
-Certain tribal governments may be eligible with respect to business operations.
+However, for 2021, certain governmental entities are eligible if they are a college or university or an entity with the principal purpose of providing medical or hospital care.
+In addition, certain tribal governments may be eligible in both 2020 and 2021 with respect to business operations.

 Amount of the credit

 The amount of healthcare expenses taken into account generally includes both the portion of the cost paid by the employer and the portion of the cost paid by the employee with pre-tax salary reduction contributions.
 However, the expenses should not include amounts that the employee paid for with after-tax contributions.
-For employers with more than 100 employees, all healthcare expenses allocable to time where an employee is not providing service can be included in qualified wages.
-For example, if an employer furloughs its employees but continues to pay their healthcare expenses, those healthcare expenses cannot be included in qualified wages even though no wages are being paid.
+For employers exceeding the 100 employee or 500 employee thresholds, all healthcare expenses allocable to time where an employee is not providing service can be included in qualified wages.
+For example, if an employer furloughs its employees but continues to pay their healthcare expenses, those healthcare expenses can be included in qualified wages even though no wages are being paid.

-- Rules applicable to employers with more than 100 employees: Qualified wages only include wages that are being paid to employees on account of services not being performed due to the circumstances that cause the entity to be an eligible entity — either on account of a government order or a substantial reduction in gross receipts.
-Therefore, only an employer that is paying wages on account of employees that are not working for the hours paid can have qualified wages if it has more than 100 employees.
+- Rules applicable to employers with more employees than the threshold number (100 or 500): Qualified wages only include wages that are being paid to employees on account of services not being performed due to the circumstances that cause the entity to be an eligible entity — either on account of a government order or a substantial reduction in gross receipts.
+Therefore, only an employer that is paying wages on account of employees that are not working for the hours paid can have qualified wages.

 The following additional rules also apply in determining qualified wages:

-- Payments, including severance payments, made to former employees after a termination of employment will not be considered qualified wages.
+- Payments, including severance payments, made to former employees after a termination of employment will never be considered qualified wages.

-- Employers with more than 100 employees may not treat as qualified wages any increase in wages when compared to the wages paid during the 30 days prior to the point that the employer becomes eligible.
+- When applying the 2020 credit, employers with more than 100 employees may not treat as qualified wages any increase in wages when compared to the wages paid during the 30 days prior to the point that the employer becomes eligible.
+However, this limitation does not apply to the 2021 credit.

 - Qualified wages do not include wages paid to dependents of, or certain other “related parties” of a person that owns, directly or indirectly, 50% or more of the employer.